phpbbireland/kicadparts/README.md

 # kicadparts
-My electronic parts for kicad including 3D images
+My electronic parts for kicad including 3D images (.step)

+All 3D parts are built using FreeCAD